preeve9534/pdjr-skplugin-devantech/README.md

 sections of the Signal K documentation may provide helpful orientation.

 __signalk-devantech__ implements a control interface for multi-channel relay devices manufactured by the UK company Devantech and includes support for devices that are operated over USB, WiFi and wired ethernet.

-The plugin operates by intercepting Signal K PUT requests addressed to switch bank paths under its control.
+The plugin operates by intercepting Signal K put requests addressed to switch bank paths under its control.
 Valid requests are translated into relay module operating commands which are sent to the appropriate connected device.